Saurabh-Vajramatti/News-Application/README.md

 # News Application
+Click here to see the web application (Deployed on GCP): https://saurabhreactappfrontend.wl.r.appspot.com

 # Please see the Demo document for a runthrough.
 The application is compatible to all screen sizes.